 “the average age of their teachers is possibly the most reliable indicator of a professional school”

 A good salary over the academic or calendar year is important, but your rent will also need to be paid in August and September.
-If the school offers a contract only up to June or July then it often expects the teacher to move on for the next year as most work comes to a complete stop in August, even in large cities, with the exception of children’s summer camps.
+If the school offers a contract only up to May or June then it expects the teacher to move on for the next year.

 “most teaching work comes to a complete stop in August, even in large cities.”

-8. Do you require an Italian work permit?
+6. Do you require an Italian work permit and a contract?

 If the answer is not a resounding yes, you don’t need to waste time continuing the interview.
 Many teachers from outside the EU have difficulties with the infamous Italian bureaucracy, but without legal work and residence papers, you risk being taken advantage of by unscrupulous schools with low pay and bad working conditions.
 Being an illegal immigrant will also make life more difficult, such as renting accommodation, access to health care, opening a bank account, etc.